spiral/docs/docs/en/queue/roadrunner.md

 - Using a `.rr.yaml` configuration file to declare pipelines and brokers.
 - Declaring pipelines on the fly in your application's `app/config/queue.php`.

-> **Warning**
-> Remember that you should always configure broker connection in `.rr.yaml` file.

 ### Declaring pipelines in `.rr.yaml`

 This is the most common way to declare pipelines.
 But in this way, you can only declare static pipelines.

+> **Note**
-If you need to declare dynamic pipelines, you should consider using the second way.
+> If you need to declare dynamic pipelines, you should consider using the second way.

-Here's a simple example:
+**Here's a simple example:**

 ```yaml .rr.yaml
 amqp: